Welcome to Part 1 of the ‘Spring Clean Your Life Series.’ In part 1,we talk all about how to get your priorities straight.

 For me, my faith is #1.
 So what does that look like practically in my life?
 What I’ve chosen to do is set my alarm for an hour before the time that I “need” to get up.
 It’s that time that I use to get into God’s word and pray.

-I had to realize that if knowing God was my #1 priority, I needed to start getting to know him.
+I had to realize that if knowing God was my #1 priority, I needed to start actually spending the time to get to know him.
 It wasn’t enough to just talk about it.
 And I’m not talking about just putting it at the top of my morning routine, and checking off a box that I did it.
 I’m talking about investing in that time, and enjoying it.

 My husband and kids are next on my priority list.
 For us, one of the things this means is enlisting our sweet friends (an older couple) to babysit every now and then so that my husband and I can get out for date night.

-This also means that when I’m homeschooling our kids and trying to nurture our quality time, I turn my phone to silent.
+This also means that when I’m homeschooling our kids and/or trying to nurture our quality time, I turn my phone to silent.
 If I’m particularly tempted, I turn my phone right off.

 It means not splitting our attention when we’re engaging with our priorities.